Nancy Valen

-Nancy Valen is an American actress and television producer.
-She is best known for portraying Captain Samantha Thomas on Baywatch.
+Nancy Valen (born December 14, 1965) is an American actress and television producer.
+She is best known for portraying Captain Samantha Thomas on Baywatch and Melissa in The Heavenly Kid (1985).

-Early life

-Nancy Valen was born in Brooklyn, New York and raised in Hallandale, Florida.
-By the time she was 12 years old, she was spending summers modeling in New York City and studied acting at Uta Hagen's HB Studios.
-After graduating from Dillard High School of Performing Arts, a magnet program in Ft.
-Lauderdale, Florida, Valen won a theatrical scholarship to the University of Florida.
-She ultimately declined the scholarship in favor of continuing her professional career in Miami.
-Meanwhile, she attended Broward Community College, where she studied theatre and paid for her tuition by modeling and acting, appearing in two episodes of Miami Vice.

-After one year of college, Valen went to New York City to pursue a theatrical career.
-Within one month of being in New York, she landed a series regular role on the daytime drama Ryan's Hope.
-Valen stayed with Ryan's Hope for two years before moving to Los Angeles to pursue other interests.

 Career

 Acting

 Valen made her film debut in Porky's Revenge (1985), followed by a role in The Heavenly Kid with Richard Mulligan and Jane Kaczmarek.
 In 1989, Valen co-starred alongside Patrick Dempsey in the film, Loverboy.
 She also had a small role opposite Kirk Cameron in the film Listen to Me.
 Her other film appearances include Seven Sundays alongside Molly Ringwald; directed by Academy Award-winning director, Jean-Charles Tacchella.